-Free books set in Michigan.
+Novels set in Michigan.
+Michigan fiction books free.
 Mystery novels set in the Upper Peninsula.
-Fiction books set in Detroit.
-Michigan authors.
-Many modern and vintage pdf novels.
+Novel set in Detroit.
+Many modern and vintage pdf novels by Michigan authors free online.

 Century Past has a wide variety of fiction books, which you can find at Fiction in the top-of-page menu.